DevMiser/Lumina_Frame/README.md

 ### 7. Create Your .env File with Your API Keys

-Lumina Frame loads its API keys from a `.env` file located in the same folder as `Lumina_Frame.py`.
+Lumina Frame loads its API keys from a `.env` file located in the same folder as `Lumina_Frame8.py`.
 Create this file by entering the following commands:

 ```
 cd /home/pi/Lumina
 nano .env
 ```

-Add the following three lines to the file, replacing the placeholder text with your actual keys:
+Add the following four lines to the file, replacing the placeholder text with your actual keys:

 ```
 OPENAI_API_KEY=your_openai_api_key_here
 PICOVOICE_ACCESS_KEY=your_picovoice_access_key_here
 GOOGLE_API_KEY=your_google_api_key_here
+OPENWEATHER_API_KEY=your_openweather_api_key_here
 ```

 Press **Ctrl + X**, then **Y**, then **Enter** to save the file.